ipspace/docker-examples/labs/00-setup.md

 * In the repository's root directory execute `vagrant up manager` (for a single node setup) or `vagrant up` to create a manager and a Swarm worker node
 * Log into the Docker VM with `vagrant ssh manager`
+* If you want to change the prompt execute `. /vagrant/.bash_profile`

 ## Cleanup